vtexdocs/dev-portal-content/docs/guides/Checkout/features/enable-the-save-user-data-opt-in.md

 ![savePersonalData](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@readme-docs/docs/guides/Checkout/features/df79aae-savePersonalData1_23.PNG)

-[block:callout]
-{
-  "type": "info",
-  "body": "Under the `storePreferencesData` object, the `saveUserData` field may be indicated as `true`.
-This field is ignored, and kept in this configuration for backwards compatibility only."
+>ℹ️ Under the `storePreferencesData` object, the `saveUserData` field may be indicated as `true`.
+This field is ignored, and kept in this configuration for backwards compatibility only.
-}
-[/block]

 ![savePersonalData2](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@readme-docs/docs/guides/Checkout/features/103d591-savePersonalData2_32.PNG)